kokadva/Share-Loc/README.md

 Install docker CE (Comunity Edition) on your system, I use docker for setting up Geoserver and Postgis

-To set up Postgis DB I've chosen kartoza/postgis docker image Run commands in the docker cli to start Postgresql + postgis in a container:
+To set up Postgis DB I've chosen openmaptiles/postgis docker image, for Geoserver kartoza/geoserver image.
-  - docker run -e POSTGRES_DB="shareloc" -e POSTGRES_USER="user" -e POSTGRES_PASSWORD="password" -p 5432:5432 --name "postgis" -d openmaptiles/postgis

-With this command postgis image will run in a container and will be available on port 5432, username: user, password: password, db_name: shareloc

-Setting up postgis is done now it's time for Geoserver, if you are not familiar with Geoserver I suggest looking breafly into it and get some knowledge on Geo info services like WMS, WFS and etc.
+If you are not familiar with Geoserver I suggest looking briefly into it and get some knowledge on Geo info services like WMS, WFS and etc.
 (http://geoserver.org/)

-For Geoserver to setup I chose kartoza/geoserver image Run commands in the docker cli to start Geoserver in a container:
-  - sudo docker run --name "geoserver"  --link postgis:postgis -p 8080:8080 -d -t kartoza/geoserver
+To set up Postgis-Geoserver clone this repository into your local machine and run docker-compose up in the repository folder

 So now to check if everything is working go to localhost:8080/geoserver Log in with username: admin password: geoserver
-Go to Workspaces, add workspace with name shareloc-postgis, type same in the namespace URI and submit Go to Stores, add new store, choose PostGIS, name store
+Go to Workspaces, add workspace with name shareloc-postgis, type same in the namespace URI and submit Go to Stores, add new store, choose PostGIS,
+  Data Source Name: test
+  host: postgis
+  port: 5432
+  database: shareloc
+  schema: <empty>
+  user: shareloc
+  password: shareloc
+click save
+There will com up a page New Layer with a table consisting of two rows, click publish of "country_osm_grid" Scroll down to Bounding Boxes section, click Compute from data, and Compute from native bounds Switch to Publishing section at the top and in the WMS settings, Layer settings, Default style choose polygon Scroll down and click save
+Go to Layer Preview section, a row country_osm_grid must be present, click Openlayers in Common formats columns A map and a world map must appear, that means that you've set up postgis and geoserver correctly.